Samflyn/front-end/react/react-2023/README.md

 this also applies all the props and forwarded so we can directly use props inside the styles `props.inValid`

-media queries can be used along with css syles
+media queries can be used along with css syles, we can use '& .p' for nested, '&:hover' for psuedo styles

+### Tailwind

+All about adding tiny utility classes to html tags

 ### Styling with CSS modules